 SMARTEES will (1) integrate theories and methodologies of social innovation and socio-economic simulation in a comprehensive, flexible framework; (2) develop a data collection and integrate it into five trans-European case clusters in the domains of consumer-driven regenerative energy production, energy efficiency in buildings, low-carbon regional transport and consumer empowerment; (3) create dynamic, multilevel agent-based models of successful innovation transfer; which will ultimately lead to (4) a policy sandbox which allows a realistic prospective analysis of existing and future policy and market incentive scenarios.

-"Social Innovation in Energy Transitions" brings together diverse groups to make sense of how social innovation can bring about a more sustainable energy sector in Europe.
-Six ‘City Labs’ will help figure out how we can contribute to making social innovations accelerate the transition from the use of fossil fuels to more renewable energy sources.
+SONNET brings together diverse groups to make sense of how social innovation (SI) can bring about a more sustainable energy sector in Europe.
+Six ‘City Labs’ will help figure out how we can contribute to making SI accelerate the transition from the use of fossil fuels to more renewable energy sources.
 Expertise of all kinds comes together to co-create knowledge and solutions.
-SONNET also conducts research on social innovation in the energy transition; organises citizen surveys and hosts several regional, national, and European events to spread and co-create knowledge on social innovation and the energy transition.
+SONNET also conducts research on SI in the energy transition; organises citizen surveys and hosts several regional, national, and European events to spread and co-create knowledge on SI and the energy transition.

 The objective of the TRACER project is to support a number of coal-intensive regions in Europe to design (or re-design) their Research and Innovation (R&I) strategies and to exchange previous experiences in order to facilitate their transition towards a sustainable energy system.
 Policy makers in its target regions (Lusatia Region - DE, West Macedonia - Greece, Wales - UK, Southeast BG, Jiu Valley & West Region – RO, Kolubara region - Serbia, Donetsk region - UKR, Upper Silesia – PL, North West Bohemia – CZ) will be assisted to develop, implement and review their R&I strategies by providing information, developing methodologies, expertise and advice.